Department Information

 Grading Scheme: Letter Grade

-Prerequisite: junior standing or instructor permission.
+Prerequisite: Sophomore standing or higher or instructor permission.

 Attributes: General Education - Social Science, Satisfies 6000 Words of Writing Requirement

-GEO 3611 Housing, People and Places in a Spatially Diverse America 3 Credits
+GEO 3611 Housing, People, and Places in a Spatially Diverse America 3 Credits

 Grading Scheme: Letter Grade